Healthdirect Free Australian health advice you can count on.

 Mental health on farms

-Farmers’ mental health may be affected by:
+Your mental health may also be affected by:

-• the pressures of running a farming business
+• concern about the future of farming

 • difficulty finding and keeping good workers